dorddis/Gymzy/archive/docs/CONTRIBUTING.md

 ## License

-By contributing to Gymzy, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to Gymzy, you agree that your contributions will be licensed under the project&apos;s MIT License.